Tree of the knowledge of good and evil: Christianity

 In Western Christian art, the fruit of the tree is commonly depicted as the apple, which originated in central Asia.
 This depiction may have originated as a Latin pun: by eating the mālum (apple), Eve contracted malum (evil).
-According to the Bible, there is nothing to show the forbidden fruit of the tree of knowledge was necessarily an apple.
+According to the Bible, there is nothing to show the forbidden fruit of the tree of the knowledge of good and evil was necessarily an apple.

 Gnosticism

 Uniquely, the Gnostic religion held that the tree was entirely positive or even sacred.
 Per this saga, it was the archons who told Adam and Eve not to eat from its fruit, before lying to them by claiming they would die after tasting it.
 Later in the story, an instructor is sent from the Pleroma by the aeons to save humanity and reveal gnosis.
 This savior does so by telling Adam and Eve that eating the fruit is the way into salvation.
 Examples of the narrative can be found within the Gnostic manuscripts On the Origin of the World and the Secret Book of John.

 Manichaeism, which has been considered a Gnostic sect, echoes these notions as well, presenting the primordial aspect of Jesus as the instructor.